 - Build tools: Webpack, Sass, PostCSS, Babel, Gulp

 - CI/CD & collaboration: Git, Netlify, Travis CI, NPM

 In the six years at Fueled my role has evolved a lot.
 After joining as a web designer, I transitioned into a UI-focused developer, took on management responsibilities, and was instrumental in forming a web department.
-Most recently I have moved to a maker role centered around delivering the best solutions for our clients’ problems.
+Most recently I have moved into a maker role, centered around delivering the best solutions for our clients’ problems.

 I’ve worked on high-profile projects like Apple where we built a gamified knowledge center to better inform employees when selling new devices; and bringing successful life-coaching to the web for Tony Robbins’ Robbins Research Institute.
 Other clients include Vanity Fair, Pinterest, and Omstars.